-Based on the originally inspired division and order of books, Revelation is the 49th (7 times 7) and last book of the Bible.
+The number seven plays a significant role in Revelation.
+Based on the originally inspired division and order of books, it is the 49th (7 times 7) and last book of the Bible.
 It is also the seventh and last of the Bible's major divisions (it comes after the Law, the Prophets, the Psalms or Writings, the Gospels, the General Epistles and the Epistles of Paul).

-Sadly, the overwhelming majority of modern translations like the NIV, NKJV, ESV and others HIDE the significance of numbers like seven.
+Sadly, the overwhelming majority of modern translations like the NIV, NKJV, ESV and others HIDE the significance, especially in the book of Revelation, of numbers like seven.
 This is because these Bibles follow Jerome in their arrangement of books.

 Jerome, a Catholic priest and theologian of the fourth century, compiled a Latin version of God's word known as the Vulgate.
 Although he was aware that God originally inspired a certain division and order of his books, he chooses to do something completely different.

 |"It is astonishing that Jerome acknowledged his scriptural dishonesty in altering the original God breathed manuscript order of both the Old and New Testaments.
 Rather than being faithful to God and His Word, he chose to please men - the pope, the Roman Catholic Church and its clergy."
 (Holy Bible in Its Original Order - A Faithful Version (HBFV), second edition, page 3)|

 For more information about the Bible's TRUE order please read our article "How did we get the Bible?"

 The number seven is used 735 times in the Bible.
 It symbolizes completeness and perfection.
 Seven also plays a prominent role in Revelation where it is used to denote several things.